Mathics3/Mathics3-development-guide/docs/what-is-mathics.rst

 There is also a very rudimentary command-line shell called ``mathics``.

-The Mathics3 core is required for any work with Mathics3.
+The Mathics3 Kernel is required for any work with Mathics3.

 If you are developing a non-interactive application written in Mathics3, you may no more than this.